dimazaitsev/SNC_ArduinoIDE/README.md

 6) Debug controlling debug info printed on serial interface

+Files sn.h and pin.h are generated automatically on an SN, drawn in Tina and supplied with additional annotations for the pin map.

-Without a pin map file, it is possible just to run an SN on a microcontroller reading results (and trace) on serial interface.
+Without a pin map, it is possible just to run an SN on a microcontroller reading results (and trace) on serial interface.

 Vending Machine (VM) example: